anvetsu/reo/docs/tut.md

 ## Conclusion

 That concludes our first detailed peek at Motto.
-You may quit Motto by calling the `exit` function:
+You may quit the REPL by calling the `exit` function:

 ```rust
 ? exit()